ierturk/fastdds-qml-conan/README.md

 This project demonstrates how to use Fast DDS with a QML GUI, managed by Conan 2 using a conanfile.py recipe.

 ## Prerequisites
+- FastDDSGen V2 tool from eProsima (included in FastDDS installation for Windows)
 - CMake 3.15+
 - MSVC C++ compiler supporting C++20
 - Conan 2.0+